MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/10_outer_frame_assembly.md

 The outer frame assembly uses eight different extrusions labeled A - H. Some extrusions are the same length but feature different cross-drill patterns, so ensure you select the correct extrusion.
 Extrusions A, C, D, and H are the extrusions that have cross-drilling.
 If you are self-sourcing, you may find the printable cross-drill guides handy.

+!!! tip "Electronics Bay and Door Placement"
+    Casa can be built as shown in these instructions or as a mirror to place the electronics bay on its other side.
+The door opening side can also be inverted to create a layout that best fits with your space.

 <!-- We really need a way of defining the extrusions here -->

 !!! tip "Blind Joints"